sunrivse/sunrivse/README.md

 -Adult theme.
 Okay seriously, There's kids in public server instead go to 18+ server to talk about adult themes!!

--Dandy world.
-I only don't like the proshippers because it's disgusting.

 -pp troll skin.
 The skin is not funny instead it's disgusting !! ( PLEASE BE AWARE THERE ARE KIDS SO IF YOU WANT TO TROLL GO TO 18+ SERVER)

 -hh/hb.
 I only like the characters !!
 But I don't support the fandom and the creator